Patent foramen ovale

 If you'll be traveling long distances, it's important to follow recommendations for preventing blood clots.
-If you're traveling by car, stop periodically and go for a short walk.
-On an airplane, be sure to stay well-hydrated and walk around whenever it's safe to do so.
+If you're traveling by car, take breaks and go for short walks.
+On an airplane, be sure to drink plenty of fluids and walk around whenever it's safe to do so.

 Preparing for an appointment

-After a patent foramen ovale has been diagnosed, you'll likely have numerous questions for your doctor.
+After a patent foramen ovale has been diagnosed, you'll likely have a lot of questions for your health care providers.
 Some questions you may want to ask include:

 - What caused this to happen?

 - How dangerous is this condition?

 - What treatments are available?
 Which do you recommend?